-The grant date fair value of performance shares granted under asset acquisition agreements is recognised as an increase in the cost of the investment with a corresponding increase in equity.
-The Group issued performance shares as part of the acquisition of Kinney Coal Project as outlined in note 14(h).
+The grant date fair value of performance rights granted under asset acquisition agreements is recognised as an increase in the cost of the investment with a corresponding increase in equity.
+The Group issued performance rights as part of the acquisition of the Presidio Oil Project as outline in Note 13(h).
 The Group follows the guidelines of AASB 2 'Share based payments' and takes into account the probability of achieving these performance conditions.